profsmith89/ctps/_sources/chap02.md

 There's no easy answer to this question.
 Throughout this book, we will write scripts that solve more than a single instance of a problem, and this will give you a good feel for the kinds of generality you should almost always add to the scripts you write.
 On the other hand, we will not add every new "feature" we can imagine to any individual script.
 Computer programs, as you have undoubtedly experienced in your life, can become large, buggy, and hard to use as they grow more "featuresome."
 Do what seems reasonable and then move on to a new problem and a new script.
 If you later discover you missed an important feature, you can always go back and modify your old scripts.
 ```

-**The script is the solution.** Writing scripts like this---so that they are useful in a range of situations---is what computer scientists strive to do.
+## The script is the solution

+Writing scripts like this---so that they are useful in a range of situations---is what computer scientists strive to do.
 When we follow this approach, *the solution to our problem is not just the output of our script, but also the script itself*.
 The script is a solution because we can use it to easily solve lots of instances of our problem.
 You simply need to run the script, feed it the input appropriate for the current instance of the problem, and voila, the computer follows the script and computes your desired answer!

 In this chapter, we'll again start with a script that solves a specific type of problem and then expand it to solve any instance of the problem.

-**What do you want done when?** But there will be a new twist.
+## What do you want done when?

+But there will be a new twist.
 We began in the last chapter with a problem that required us to work straight through a file's contents and print what we found.
 The active-learning exercises then asked you to do more.
 They had you *compute a piece of information* using the file's contents (i.e., its length) and use this information to add to the printed content.
 Finally, the chapter's problem set had you *compute several pieces of information* and *make two passes* over the content.

 Now think about why the last script made two separate passes over the file.
 It was because each pass had a different goal, which required a correspondingly different set of actions.